gurre/lambda/README.md

 ## Performant Lambda Custom Runtime for Go

-A custom runtime for AWS Lambda with a typed handler interface, efficient JSON handling, an event loop tuned for low tail latency, and a structured, zero-drama logger.
+A custom runtime for AWS Lambda with a typed handler interface, efficient JSON handling, an event loop tuned for low tail latency, and a structured logger.

-- Fast event loop: early /invocation/next prefetch without head-of-line blocking.
-- Lean networking: one shared http.Transport, persistent connections, no proxies, no gzip, HTTP/1.1 only.
-- Stable latency: no chunked bodies, bodies fully drained for reuse, minimal header churn.
-- Typed handlers: zero reflection on the hot path.
-- Purpose-built logger: structured JSON, low allocation, per-invocation fields.

-AWS bills the wall-clock time between when your handler starts and when your runtime posts the result.
-The runtime itself can add avoidable milliseconds: connection stalls, unnecessary allocations, chunked encoding, logging on the hot path, or a poorly timed /invocation/next.

 ### Example